 Once you understand the problem you’re trying to solve, you’ll need some data.
 When starting a project from scratch, getting an initial dataset can be a daunting task.
 But, fear not.
 Rather than collecting and labeling thousands of images by hand, you can use our Dataset Generator to create high-quality annotated datasets from just a handful of seed images.

-To generate a dataset, navigate to the datasets tab on the left hand menu and click the
+To generate a dataset, start uploading seed images directly from the Project creation form, or navigate to the datasets tab on the left hand menu and click the

 ADD IMAGE COLLECTION button.